FranckRJ/CPP-proposals/searcher_support_ranges-search.md

 auto iter_call_ret = std::ranges(std::ranges::begin(rng), std::ranges::end(rng), srchr);
 ```

-The searcher parameter will be constrained with a new `searcher` concept that will ensure that the type is callable with an iterator and a sentinel of some range *R*, and that its return type can be destructured into two variables (with a structured binding) that can be used to construct a subrange of type *R*.
+The searcher parameter will be constrained with a new `searcher` concept that will ensure that the type is callable with an iterator and a sentinel of some range *R*, and that its return type is a tuple-like of size 2 where its 0th and 1st elements can be used to construct a subrange of type *R*.

 Basically this code should compile for a type *S* to model the concept `searcher` for a range of type *R*: